browserengineering/book/book/styles.md

 ```

 Let's store that in a new file, `browser.css`, and have our browser
-load and parse that file when it downloads a page:
+load and parse that file when it downloads a page:[^not-correct-browser-styles]

 ``` {.python replace=browser.css/browser6.css}
 class Browser: